learn-co-curriculum/dsc-visualizing-time-series-data-lab/README.md

 ![png](index_files/index_25_0.png)

-In our plot above, we dont see much difference in the mean temperature over years, however, we can spot some outliers showing extremely cold or hot days.
+In our plot above, we don't see much difference in the mean temperature over years, however, we can spot some outliers showing extremely cold or hot days.

 We can also plot distribution across months within each year.
 Perform following tasks to achieve this.
 1. Extract observations for year 1990 only, the last year in the dataset.